Polymer/old-docs-site/docs/start/getting-the-code.md

 #### Getting our elements

-If you'd like to install {{site.project_title}}’s collection of pre-built elements by running this command from the terminal:
+If you'd like to install {{site.project_title}}’s collection of pre-built elements, run this command from the terminal:

     bower install --save Polymer/core-elements

-The PolymerLabs elements (polymer-elements and polymer-ui-elements) can be installed by running:
+Other element sets, like [polymer-elements](/docs/elements/polymer-elements.html) and [polymer-ui-elements](/docs/elements/polymer-ui-elements.html) in [PolymerLabs](https://github.com/PolymerLabs), can be installed by running:

     bower install --save Polymer/polymer-elements Polymer/polymer-ui-elements